composablesys/collabs/README.md

 ## Building

+First, install NodeJs >= 15.6 from [nodejs.org](nodejs.org).

-First, ensure you have npm 7 or higher:
+Next, ensure you have npm 7 or higher:

 ```bash
 $ npm -v
 ```

-If this is not the case, you can update to the latest version using:
+If this is not the case, you can update to the latest version using (may require sudo/root permissions):

 ```bash
 $ npm install -g npm@latest